4amVim/gamePyd/README.md

     pip install gamePyd

 ### Are you in a rush?
-Ok, so here goes, this library contains two main modules. [writePad](/gamePyd/writePad.py) is for creating a virtual controller and
+Ok, so here goes, this library contains two main modules. [writePad](/gamePyd/writePad.py) is for playing with a virtual gamepad and
 [readPad](/gamePyd/readPad.py) is for reading the current state of any xbox controller (virtual or real).
-Run to line 77 of the former to start controlling.
+You can record in a plethora of ways, with default outputs being in dataframes.
+In general, polling the controller at 120Hz can be done within an error of less than a millisecond, although that might be a conservative estimate if your machine's beefed up.

-If you're not in a rush, we've got a bit more to talk about.
+If you're not in a rush, please head to the [wiki pages](https://github.com/PCplays/gamePyd/wiki).
+If you'd like to request any features please raise an issue.

 ### Test the creation of virtual controllers
-Running `pyxinput.test_virtual()` should yield:
+Running `gamepyd.test_virtual()` should yield:
 ```
 Connecting Controller:
 This ID: 1